andrewhao/andrewhao.github.io/source/_posts/2016-02-17-partitioning-rxjs-streams-adventures-in-nested-observables-with-groupby-and-flatmap.markdown

 group, then return the aggregate stats.
 As a cyclist is moving, I want to know how often they are moving at that specific velocity (speed).

-The weapon of choice is the [RxJS groupBy() function](http://reactivex.io/documentation/operators/groupby.html), which groups like, contiguous stream values based on a key value you define.
+Our weapon of choice is the [RxJS groupBy() function](http://reactivex.io/documentation/operators/groupby.html), which groups like stream values based on a key value you define.

 [![Image of groupBy() at work, with marbles.](http://reactivex.io/documentation/operators/images/groupBy.c.png)](http://reactivex.io/documentation/operators/groupby.html)